Compare Refinance Rates Today

 Qualifying tip for refinancing a rental property with a government-backed loan

-Loans backed by the Federal Housing Administration (FHA), U.S. Department of Veterans Affairs (VA) and U.S. Department of Agriculture (USDA) are designed for borrowers to buy primary residences only.
+Loans backed by the Federal Housing Administration (FHA loans), U.S. Department of Veterans Affairs (VA loans) and U.S. Department of Agriculture (USDA loans) are designed for borrowers to buy primary residences only.
 However, if you bought a two- to four-unit home with an FHA or VA loan and still live in one unit, you may be eligible to refinance the home as a primary residence, even if you collect rents on the other units.

 You should check with at least three to five different lenders to get the best rental property refinance rates at the lowest closing costs.
 Not all lenders offer investment property refinance rates; some only offer rate-reduction refinances but not cash-out options.
 When you’re comparing rental refinance rates you can expect:

-• Slightly lower rates for multifamily investment properties in 2023.
-Upcoming changes to Fannie Mae guidelines will also reduce the costs associated with multifamily rental homes with two to four units.
+Slightly lower rates for multifamily investment properties.
+Changes to Fannie Mae guidelines in 2023 reduced the costs associated with multifamily rental homes with two to four units.

 In addition to standard income documents like paystubs and W-2s, you’ll need to make sure you have the following documents handy for a rental property refinance: